 Finding: Complies as Proposed.
 Posted on the Oregon City website and in a general circulation newspaper.
-Staff provided email transmittal or the application and notice to affected agencies, and to all Neighborhood Associations requesting comment.
+Staff provided email transmittal or the application and notice to affected agencies including the Oregon Department of Fish and Wildlife, and to all Neighborhood Associations requesting comment.